 The Employer will implement any State of Washington minimum wage increase enacted during the term of this Agreement as mandated by the State.

 F. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsections B and C, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.

+G. Eighteen Dollars an Hour Starting Wage

+After B. above, effective July 1, 2026, salary ranges thirty (30) through thirty-four (34) of the General Service Salary Schedule will be eliminated and step A of the salary range 34 will be increased to eighteen dollars ($18.00) per hour.
+Employees at salary ranges 33 and below will be assigned to a step in the new range 34 that is nearest to their new salary as of July 1, 2026, as shown in (Appendix # X)

+H. Compression and Inversion Adjustments for Eighteen Dollars an Hour Starting Wage

+After B. above, effective July 1, 2026, impacted job classifications will be increased to a higher salary range due to compression or inversion.
+(Appendix XX) identifies the impacted job classifications and the salary range for which they will be assigned.
+Employees will be assigned to a step in their new range that is nearest to their new salary as of July 1, 2026.

 42.2 “IT” Professional Structure Pay Range Assignments